Home » Why Are Rats Attracted To Wires?

 Tin-Copper Wire

-Tin-copper wire is used to make rodent-resistant cable sleeves because it can withstand corrosion.
+Tin-copper wire makes rodent-resistant cable sleeves because it can withstand corrosion.

-This prevents rusting, and while tin and copper aren’t harder than a rat’s teeth, the tin-copper wire sleeves are woven so that they get stuck between a rat’s teeth when they bite or gnaw.
+This prevents rusting.
+While tin and copper aren’t harder than a rat’s teeth, the tin-copper wire sleeves are woven, so they get stuck between a rat’s teeth when it bites or gnaws.

 This ensures a rat can’t access the electrical wires, even if it eats through the sleeving.
-Tin-copper wire sleeves are also heat-resistant, withstanding 150-250 degrees Fahrenheit temperatures.
+Tin-copper wire sleeves are heat-resistant, withstanding temperatures of 150-250 degrees Fahrenheit.

 Galvanized Steel Wire